axivo/slip39-dotmap/README.md

 | **Recovery** | Need complete phrase | Need threshold number of shares |

 ## Usage

-### Dotmaps Generator

-#### Method 1: Interactive Converter (Recommended)

-1. Load the [interactive tool](converter) online to cache resources
-2. Disconnect from internet completely
-3. Enter your SLIP39 words and convert to dot patterns
-4. Print professional layouts for physical marking
-5. Clear all browser data when finished

-#### Method 2: Manual Reference

 1. Look up each word in the [conversion table](docs/dotmap.md)
 2. Mark corresponding dots on your KeyTag hardware